How to Gain a Competitive Edge with Generative AI in Energy and Commodities

 - Set up your ML platform environment.
 Activities will also include configuring data preparation, training and production resources, infrastructure, workflows and tools.

-- Institute feedback mechanism through continuous monitoring and operation of the ML/GAI platform.
+- Institute feedback mechanism through continuous monitoring and operation of the ML/generative AI platform.
 If value proposition declines over time, identify requirements to retain, remodel or reuse to ensure continuous value creation.

-GAI presents an opportunity for energy and commodities organizations to improve efficiency and unlock value by adopting new tools and optimizing the ones they currently use.
-By understanding GAI’s power and potential today, organizations can start building a more profitable tomorrow.
+Generative AI presents an opportunity for energy and commodities organizations to improve efficiency and unlock value by adopting new tools and optimizing the ones they currently use.
+By understanding generative AI’s power and potential today, organizations can start building a more profitable tomorrow.

 As part of its digital transformation plan, Publicis Sapient helps organizations leverage the power of generative AI to gain a competitive advantage.
 Reach out today to learn how your organization can take part in the generative AI revolution.